gmontamat/pyaw-reporting/README.md

 ### Troubleshooting

-We recommend that you try the app with a small number of threads first (the default is 10) and increase the number accordingly.
-The AdWords server may complain when many API calls are made at the same time but those exceptions are handled by the app.
-We have successfully obtained huge reports using 200 threads.
+We recommend that you try the app with a few number of threads first (the default is 10) and increase the amount accordingly.
+The Google Ads server may complain when many API calls are made at the same time, but those exceptions are handled by the app.
+We have successfully generated huge report files using 200 threads.

 When using this tool it might be necessary to enable a DNS cache in your system, such as [nscd](http://man7.org/linux/man-pages/man8/nscd.8.html).
 This should eliminate DNS lookup problems when repeatedly calling the AdWords API server.
 For example, if you find many `URLError: <urlopen error [Errno -2] Name or service not known>` in your logs, enable the DNS cache.

-In some Linux systems `nscd` is not enabled by default but it can be started with:
+In some Linux systems `nscd` is not enabled by default, but it can be started with:

 ```
 # systemctl start nscd